isomerpages/cda-corp/_diseases-for-professionals/T to Z/Tuberculosis.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>TB is a notifiable disease in Singapore.
 Medical practitioners and laboratories
-are required to notify the Ministry of Health (MOH) of suspected or confirmed TB cases.</p>
+are required to notify MOH of suspected or confirmed TB cases.</p>
 </div>
 </details>
 <details class="isomer-details">